Complete rules

 1.1.6 Conquests

 If a player's King is captured or attacked by a Knight (Knatched), that player's Army has been Conquered by the Conquering player (who has achieved a Conquest).
-It is also
+A King

 1.1.7 The First Conquest